mgrubisic/mgrubisic/README.md

 ## 💫 About Me:

 - 🎓 I’m Assistant Professor at University of Osijek, Faculty of Civil Engineering and Architecture Osijek, Croatia.
-- 🏗️ Interested in Structural Analysis and Dynamics, Earthquake Engineering and Engineering Seismology
+- 🏗️ Interested in Structural Analysis and Dynamics, Earthquake Engineering and Engineering Seismology.
 - 💻 Currently working on developing tools for seismic design, structural analysis and risk/loss assessment of structures.
 - 🌐 Open to collaboration and discussion with like-minded individuals.